Managing Users And Roles With IaC | Teleport

 - Via CLI

-If you have UI access, connect to your Teleport cluster Web UI, open the management panel, and select the "Users" tab.
+If you have UI access, connect to your Teleport cluster Web UI, select the "Users" tab.

 Two new users